martin-d-c/distributional_rl_risk_measures/README.md

   <img src="outputs/maze.png" alt="Maze environment" background-color="red" title="Maze environment" width="360" height="200">
 </p>

 The first environment is a maze made up of 25 cells: a start cell (upper left corner), an arrival cell (lower right corner), 15 free cells (in white), 6 blocked cells (in black) as well as 2 special cells (in red) whose role will depend on the situation.
 The objective is to teach an agent the optimal path in this maze between the start and the end cell, taking into account the travel time and the effect of the special cells.
-The possible actions are the four directions and the state of an agent is its row and column indices.
+The possible actions are the four directions.
 Once the action is chosen, the agent stays in its position if the action is invalid (if it takes it to a blocked cell or out of the frame) or performs the chosen movement if the action is valid.
-The rewards are : -0.75 in the case of an invalid action, -0.04 if the action is valid but the agent does not reach the target and 1 if the agent reaches its target.
+The rewards are : -0.75 in the case of an invalid action,60.25 if the action is valid but the celle has already been visited, -0.04 if the action is valid but the agent does not reach the target and 1 if the agent reaches its target.

 Two possible strategies are shown in the figure: the risky strategy is the optimum in the case where the special cells act as free cells and the risky strategy has a constant state value function regardless of the action of the special cells.